|Volume Forty-NIne—Article 2||Volume 49 | Home|

 Against Hyper-Calvinism and Monergism

-44. Teaching that sanctification and growth in maturity is by faith alone without works is a serious departure from the word of God.
+42. Teaching that sanctification and growth in maturity is by faith alone without any effort on the part of the believer is a serious departure from the word of God.

-The true Gospel teaches us that justification of repentant sinners is by faith alone in the sinless life and atoning death of our Lord alone.
+The true Gospel teaches us that the justification and forgiveness of repentant sinners is by faith in the sinless life and atoning death of our Lord alone.
 However, true sanctification on the other hand is by faith and works.
 It is a cooperative work in which the believer has an active part to play.

 From whence comes the light that allows the believer to have assurance of acceptance with God each day and on the Final Day?
 The light flows from the cross of Calvary .
 It is this light which bids us go on when we sin and stumble.
 When we groan because of our shortcomings and unworthiness to bear the name of Christian, the light of Calvary bids us to keep our eyes on the prize before us and not lose heart.
-Jesus calls out, "Be of good cheer!
+Jesus calls out to us from His words in the bible, "Be of good cheer!
 Thy sins be forgiven thee!"

 A better use of the illustration of the car would be to say that in sanctification Jesus is teaching us to drive the car.
 We must always have Him at our side as our Instructor and His Word as our road map.